namishh/com/content/blog/devlogs/pico.md

 <br>

 The process to make a big boom is fairly easy.
 When the enemy dies, I spawn 25 circles of random sizes with random x and y velocities.
 But I also want to remove the particles from the screen.
-So I give them a random max_age, and an age timer.
-If age exceeds, max_age, the particle is removed from the particles table.
+So I give them a random `max_age`, and an `age` timer.
+If `age` exceeds `max_age`, the particle is removed from the particles table.

 <br>

 This is clearly a start but we can make it better.
-First, I do not want my particles to just disappear when they reach their max_age, so I changed it so that after they reach their max_age, they slowly decreases their size until they are gone and then I remove them from the table.
+First, I do not want my particles to just disappear when they reach their `max_age`, so I changed it such that after they reach their `max_age`, they slowly decrease their size until they are gone and then removed from the table.
 Then I can also cycle the explosion through a bunch of colors to make it look more like an explosion.
+It starts off yellow, but with age, it becomes more smoky, and gray.
 I also set the `age` to a random number instead of 0 to prevent the particles from changing colors at the same time.

 The very last thing I did was to add one big particle before these random particles.
-This big particle had a very short max_age and was white.
-This represented the instantaneous "flash" of an explosion.
+This big particle had a very short `max_age` and was white, which respresents instantaneous "flash" of an explosion.

 <br>